cosmic-frey/HackSussex-2025-Winning-Game/README.md

 ### Why Phaser:
 Whilst using my partner as a rubber duck to talk this through (thanks Steve), I realised that what I really wanted was a language where everything is spaced out seperately in a clear and organised way - just like my Tamaghosty project!.
 But - Javascript is just visual, you can't make games with it... right???

 Yeah so turns out (through asking GitHub copilot if you can make a game with Javascript) that Phaser very much exists (my newbie-ness shining through, I promise I'm learning).
+On the train ride to Brighton (I got up at 5:30am to arrive at 9:15am) I researched as much as I could about Phaser.
+At that point I was about 60% sure we were going to use Phaser, but I needed to make sure that the pros outweighed the cons.

 ## Planning process:
 After installing all our packages, implementing the basic backbone of our code (with the help of resources supplied by Phaser for windows), and making initial loading screens, we got to work brainstorming on paper.